rampmaster/CKEditor/README.md

 Applications that use Symfony Flex
 ----------------------------------

-Open a command console, enter your project directory and execute:
+Open a command console, enter your project directory and execute:  Flex not yet configured for the project.

 ```console
 $ composer require hillrange/CKEditor